SentyTek/Syngine/INSTALL.md

     /engine (This is the cloned repo)
   ```
 - In Terminal in the `engine/` folder, run `git submodule update --init --recursive` to download all third party addons.
 This may take a moment

-- Move the `engine/testgame` folder to the `myProject` folder, so it is outside of `engine`
+#### Editing with Xcode
+- Create two new directories in the `build` directory, `Ninja` and `Xcode`
-- In the `build` directory of your project, run `cmake .. -G Xcode` in Terminal.
-We use Xcode to generate the final project.
+- In the `Xcode` directory, run `cmake -S ../.. -G Xcode` in Terminal.
+- Navigate to the `build/Ninja` directory in Terminal and run `cmake -S ../.. -G Ninja`.
-- Open the `.xcodeproj` file in the `build` directory.
+- Open the `.xcodeproj` file in the `build/Xcode` directory.
 It should open Xcode.
+- Navigate to the project settings, the root object in the file tree.
+- Create a new build target, select `External Build Tool` and name it `bakerman-build`.
 - Press `cmd + b` to build, and once that's finished **RERUN** Cmake and **REBUILD** Xcode!
 This is crucial to ensure shaders get properly built!
   - Xcode may present an error about BX_CONFIG_DEBUG not being defined.
 This is fine, delete the erroring if statement.
 - Press `cmd + r` in Xcode to run, or open the compiled `bakerman.app` app bundle in the `build/Debug` folder.
+#### Editing with an external IDE

 ### Linux
 - Clone or download the repository